-With everything going around in the world considering COVID-19 and related factors, NRIs are in a fix right now considering investment in India.
+With everything going around in the world considering COVID-19 and related factors, NRIs are in a fix right now considering investment options in India.
 Some are looking for repatriation programs like the Vande Bharat Mission to come back to India while others are trying to manage their jobs and lifestyles both abroad and in India.
 In all of this, one thing is running constantly which is the doubt revolving around NRI investment in India and the search for the best investment options in India for an NRI is trending currently.
 In this article, we will explore the 5 best investment options for NRIs in India in present times.

 NRI Investment in India: 5 Best Investment Options for NRIs